keiziapurba/Stock-Market-Time-Series-Analysis/README.md

 # Stock Market Time Series Analysis
-#### Analyze big tech company's stock market and their correlation whether is affecting their price and daily returns or not.
+#### Analyze big tech company's stock market and their correlation whether are affecting their price and daily returns or not (using data from 2013/4 to 2018).
 ---

 ## Table of Content